gonzalezbrittany/bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/26393180/161859036-c6747978-fcfa-4e97-ae28-9eb754ed0369.png) ![image](https://user-images.githubusercontent.com/26393180/161859071-102d395d-16b2-4ba3-9cf7-b90680b1b473.png)

 The chart above shows how many times a bike has needed to be repaired.
-This analysis shows which bikes tend to need more repairs compared to others.
+To see more details in regards to what bike needed the most repair, click the following link. [link to dashboard](https://public.tableau.com/app/profile/brittany5484/viz/NYC_Citibike_challenge_16491970430600/Story1?publish=yes).

 ## Summary